bencheeorg/benchee/README.md

 ##### after_scenario

 Is executed after a scenario has completed.
-After scenario hooks receive the return value of their `before_scenario` counterpart as an argument.
+After scenario hooks receive the return value of the last `before_scenario` that ran as an argument.
 The return value is discarded (see [hook arguments and return values](#hook-arguments-and-return-values)).

 For after scenario hooks, the _local_ hook is invoked first, then the _global_ (see [when does a hook happen?](#when-does-a-hook-happen-complete-example)).